Skip to main content

 .middleware([AuthenticateMiddleware()]);

-Retrieving the Authenticated User
+Getting the Authenticated User

-// Retrieve the currently authenticated user
+// Only the user ID